 Police launch marine counter-terrorism team

-The new Emergency Response Forces (ERF) has been set up to respond to be part of a first wave of response in an armed attack in Singapore’s waters and offshore islands.
+The new Emergency Response Force (ERF) has been set up to be part of a first response wave in an armed attack in Singapore’s waters and offshore islands.

 - Posted 07 Apr 2017 17:43

-SINGAPORE: Measures have been unveiled to help the police step up its counter-terrorism efforts in light of recent global terror attacks
+SINGAPORE: Measures have been unveiled to help the police step up their counter-terrorism efforts in light of recent global terror attacks.

-The Police Coast Guard's (PCG) new Emergency Response Forces (ERF) have been set up to respond to be part of a first response wave in an armed attack in Singapore’s waters and offshore islands.
+The Police Coast Guard's (PCG) new Emergency Response Force (ERF) has been set up to be part of a first response wave in an armed attack in Singapore’s waters and offshore islands.

 These officers will be able to respond to scenarios such as a boat charging towards a target, a routine boarding operation that escalates into a situation involving people carrying weapons and situations when there are gunmen on board a vessel or on any of the offshore islands.

-Current PCG officers are able to act in such situations as well, police said, but the additional training in counter-assault skills will give them an edge.
+Current PCG officers are able to act in such situations as well, police said, but the additional training in counter-assault skills will give ERF officers an edge.

 Emergency Response Forces tackling a gunman as part of a mock-up.
 (Photo: Rachel Phua)

-In addition to the current PCG training routine, which trains them in “boat operations and maritime law enforcement”, the police said that PCG officers preparing to become ERF officers will need to learn additional skills such as tactical firearm skills to enable them to better respond to armed incidents out at sea.
+In addition to the current PCG training routine, which trains PCG officers in “boat operations and maritime law enforcement”, the police said that those preparing to become ERF officers will need to learn additional skills such as tactical firearm skills to enable them to better respond to armed incidents out at sea.

 "With the formation of the Emergency Response Force, the Police Coast Guard will be better able to respond, engage and neutralise heavily armed threats in the maritime domain.
 This will augment the Police Coast Guard's operational capabilities and allow it to continue to safeguard our waters,” said Ang Eng Seng, the head of operations and security of the PCG.